 “I’ll be fine,” he said.

 He couldn’t take a bus or a subway.
-He needed to see the doc as soon as possible.
-The blonde pilled an Oscar Mayer thin-sliced bologna and cheese sandwich slathered with mayo and mustard out of her box bag.
+He needed to see the doctor as soon as possible.
+The blonde lifted an Oscar Mayer thin-sliced bologna and cheese sandwich slathered with mayo and mustard out of her box bag.
 Taking a bite she watched Tony the Phil stutter down the plank boardwalk.
 He waved for a cab, getting in gingerly, slumping slightly forward.

 “Don’t know what they’re doing, But they laugh a lot behind the green door, Wish they’d let me in so I could find out, What’s behind the green door.”